Stafford’s Board of Supervisors approved a rezoning request for 133 acres from Residential to Industrial at their July 2 meeting.

 Debbie Haight, spokesperson for the county animal shelter, detailed the van’s layout and its capacity to adapt to various sizes of animals.
 “It has 10 containers, and these units can be modified to accommodate larger animals if necessary,” Haight explained.
 Unlike the current units that require animals to be brought back immediately due to inadequate facilities, the new van features a sophisticated HVAC system, allowing officers to manage multiple pickups without returning.

-Falmouth Elementary School parents received an email July 10 from Dr. Sallie Burch advising she would be resigning her role as Principal effective July 31.
+Falmouth Elementary School’s parents received an email on July 10 from Dr. Sallie Burch advising that she would resign as Principal effective July 31.
+Dr. Burch said after 12 years in Stafford County Public Schools, stating briefly that she would be leaving to pursue a new opportunity.

 The commercial space at 610 Caroline Street is starting to show life, beginning with a new neon “Bistro,” sign in the front window.
 In early May, the new tenant “Always Flavored,” will complete their move from the current location on Princess Anne Street, giving the Fredericksburg dining crowd another option but this time adding beer and wine.